0xFireball/FireCryptEx/README.md

 - Assembly signing is enabled by default, so in order to build, you must create a file called `PluginCore2SNK.snk` in the Aluminum.PluginCore2 subdirectory, or you can disable signing in ALL projects.
 Use the `Project Options > Signing` menu, or use `sn.exe`
 - Create signing keys as per the build errors relating to signing keys.
 For example, if `demokey.snk` is missing, create this key (or disable signing).
 - Build  the project normally.

+# TODO
+- Implement a scalable, buffered version of the FireCrypt Volume.
+Currently in progress.